1. Evidence of a personally signed and dated informed consent document (ICD) indicating

 3. Known infection with HIV, hepatitis C virus (HCV), or hepatitis B virus (HBV).

-4. Previous vaccination with any licensed or investigational RSV vaccine, or planned
+4. Previous vaccination with any licensed or investigational RSV vaccine before

-receipt throughout the study of nonstudy RSV vaccine.
+enrollment into the study, or planned receipt throughout the study of nonstudy RSV

 5. Vaccination with any influenza vaccine within 6 months (182 days) before